PNGT-DEV/PNGT-DEV/README.md

 - 👋 Hi, I’m @PNGT-DEV
 - 👀 I’m interested in developing fivem and minecraft servers.
-- 🌱 I’m currently learning Lua and Python 3.
+- 🌱 I’m currently learning Lua and Java.
 - 📫 How to reach me.
 Simpely open discord and add me @PNGT#0803

 <!---